razmia02/Isoform_Switch_Analysis/README.md

 **Detailed Results for DIXDC1 gene**

 The most significant isoform switch within DIXDC1 genes shows that longer, protein-coding transcript ENST00000440460.7 in tumor samples, while the transcript ENST00000618522.4 is suppressed in tumor samples.
 While gene expression remains almost the same in tumor and normal samples, individual transcripts showed that upregulated tumor isoform gained intrinsically disordered region (IDR).
-This altered isoform expression suggests a role of this isoform in tumor profile.
+This altered isoform expression suggests a role of this isoform in HCC profile.

 ![DIXDC1 Switch Plot](isoformswitchanalyzer/Plots/Switch_Plot_DIXDC1.png)